flndr/npm-cli-package-example/README.md

 ### how to npm cli

-1) Add "bin" section to your package.json.
+1) Add `bin` section to your `package.json`.
-Open cli.js for more details!
+Have a look at [cli.js](https://github.com/flndr/npm-cli-package-example/blob/master/packages/cli-package/cli.js) for more details!

 ![cli](docs/cli.jpg)